 There are actually a variety of reasons why you may get knots in your back, from what we put into our bodies to the way we hold ourselves.
 Here are some of the most common causes of muscle knots in a bit more detail:

-Most physiotherapists advise massage as the best method of massage to reduce tension in your back.6 If you intend to massage at home, apply vigorous pressure to the affected area with your hands.
+Most physiotherapists advise massage as the best management method to .6 If you intend to massage at home, apply vigorous pressure to the affected area with your hands.
 Locate the knot and work the tightened area with your fingers until it becomes loosened.
 If you don’t want to use your hand, use a foam roller or ball to relieve pressure.

 If that fails to work, consult your GP or a private physiotherapist.
 The GP may recommend injections to loosen muscles.7 Physiotherapists may recommend stretches or suggest acupuncture treatments to relieve discomfort.8

-Here are other ways you can prevent muscle knots developing, also working on postural correction:
+Here are other ways you can prevent muscle knots developing, while also working on your postural muscles: